-I get asked this question from time to time.
-In addition to a number of similar questions like, “How should I pick a coach?” and “What’s the difference between a coach and a mentor?”
-Let’s consider each of these questions:
+With this primary need identified, we can consider all the related follow-up questions like, “How should I pick a coach?” and “What’s the difference between a coach and a mentor?”
+Let’s consider all of these questions:

 Who needs a coach?

 – Is seeking clarity of purpose and intent

 – Requires a disciplined approach to goal achievement

 – Is in a demanding life and is looking for a collaborative goal partner

 How do I pick a coach?

 Well, there’s an old saying…

 – “Beware of the coach who doesn’t have a coach”.

 This saying implies a critical point.
 Once anyone stops learning, or even worse, refuses to be open to other learning possibilities, they become “un-coachable”.
 Who wants a coach who is un-coachable?
 Make sure your coach is committed to continuous learning as a lifelong student and is committed to expanding their own knowledge.